DraftKings promo code: Get $300 in bonus bets for UFC 324 fight card, Pimblett vs. Gaethje on Saturday

 DraftKings offers $300 in bonus bets for UFC 324 featuring Justin Gaethje vs. Paddy Pimblett on Saturday at the T-Mobile Arena in Las Vegas and streaming on Paramount+

-The UFC on Paramount+ era begins on Saturday with a championship on the line at UFC 324 at T-Mobile Arena in Las Vegas, providing another top UFC card to use the latest DraftKings promo code, which gives new users $300 in bonus bets if your first $5 bet wins.
-The UFC 324 main event features Justin Gaethje vs. Paddy Pimblett for the lightweight interim title to cap off a five-fight main card, preceded by five early prelims and three preliminary fights.
+UFC 324 marks the beginning of UFC on Paramount+, and a new champion will be crowned on Saturday from T-Mobile Arena in Las Vegas, creating another exciting opportunity to use the current DraftKings promo code, which gives new users $300 in bonus bets if your first $5 bet wins.
+The main card, which is no longer a PPV add-on, features five fights with Justin Gaethje, a former champion and one of the biggest names in the sport, taking on Paddy Pimblett for the lightweight interim title in the main event.
 The main card begins at 9 p.m.
-ET, with the early prelims at 5 p.m.
-ET and preliminary fights at 7 p.m.
 ET.
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.